vega/vega-lite/site/docs/transform/filter.md

 {% include table.html props="gt" source="FieldGTPredicate" %}

 To check if the `state` field's value is greater than `"Arizona"` by string comparison, we can use the following filter:
-(Note: Standard Javascript string comparison is done, ie., "A" < "a")
+(Note: Standard Javascript string comparison is done, ie., "A" < "B", but "B" < "a")

 {: .suppress-error}
 ```json